thedevankit/interview-question/README.md

 // 1 '2nd Smallest element in array '
 // 8 '2nd largest element in array '
 // [ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 ]
-// Unique sorted odd values
+// Unique sorted odd values first than even values in array
 // [ 1, 3, 5, 7, 9 ]
 // [ 1, 3, 5, 7, 9, 2, 6, 0, 8, 4 ]